jtian24/EDA_Modeling_Spark/README.md

 1. P-value of the testing statistics is higher than 0.05 (user defined).
 2. The sample size of the bin is smaller than 5% of the total modeling sample size.

 After the variable binning, Weight of Evidence (WOE) is calculated and used to replace the original feature value for their corresponding segments in logistic regression.
 Similarly, mean value is calculated and used to replace the original feature value for their corresponding segments in linear regression.
 The procedure will also calculate information value for each variable in logistic regression and R square statistic for each variable in linear regression.
-This way we are able to compare the univariate predictiveness of both numerical variables and categorical variables on the same basis, since for categorical variables WoE and IV is calculated directly based on predefined categories.
+This way we are able to compare the univariate predictiveness of both numerical variables and categorical variables on the same basis, since for categorical variables WoE/IV or Mean/R square is calculated directly based on predefined categories.

-For demonstration, below is an example of using open source dataset from Kaggle Home Credit Default Risk competition to create a logistic regression model for default event prediction.
-Information value and WoE was calculated based on fixed width quantiles (e.g., 20-quantiles), below is the initial EDA result of top feature as measured by information value.
+For demonstration purpose, below is an example of using open source dataset from Kaggle Home Credit Default Risk competition to create a logistic regression model for default event prediction.
+Information value/WoE was calculated based on fixed quantiles (e.g., 20-quantiles).
+The table below shows the initial EDA result of top feature as measured by information value.

 (Please reference the following functions: stack_columns_bucketization, init_woe_iv (logistic regression), init_r_square (linear regression) for initial quantile based binning and EDA procedures using PySpark/Pandas.)